-The white paper concludes with the depiction of a process for developing a physical testing infrastructure, i.e. testbeds, for identified areas of interest, and for their endorsement by 5G-ACIA.
+The white paper concludes with the depiction of a process for developing a physical testing infrastructure, i. e. testbeds, for identified areas of interest, and for their endorsement by SG-ACIA.

-This is followed by the presentation of a universal testing This white paper is aimed at developers and manufacturers of wireless devices and systems using 5G technologies for testing in industrial automation.
-For greater clarity, this is industrial use cases.
-In addition, it is suitable for operators, installation companies, and users of these devices and sys-
+This white paper is aimed at developers and manufacturers of wireless devices and systems using 5G technologies for industrial use cases.
+In addition, it is suitable for operators, installation companies, and users of these devices and systems.

-Performance testing parameters
+3 Performance testing parameters

 There are two types of parameters to be considered in performance testing.
 Firstly, the performance parameters, also known as characteristic parameters, are those to be measured and/or calculated.
 They allow the assessment of a system's performance under certain conditions.
-These conditions have to be precisely described and controlled, i.e. by means of the second type of parameters, the baseline parameters, which influence performance but are not themselves the subject of testing.
+These conditions have to be precisely described and controlled, i. e. by means of the second type of parameters, the baseline parameters, which influence performance but are not themselves the subject of testing.

-Performance parameters
+3.1 Performance parameters